rishabhjain16/lipreading-data-guide/RoomReader/README.md

 # RoomReader Dataset Preparation Guide

+### Add ons:
+Might consider adding a way to concetenate smaller chunks into larger ones

 ## Overview

 The RoomReader dataset is a **multimodal corpus of online multiparty conversational interactions** containing 30 tutorial sessions with 118 unique participants.
 This preprocessing pipeline adapts the RoomReader dataset for lip reading and visual speech recognition tasks, following the same 3-step approach used for other datasets in this repository.